 Here is a running tally of websites and blogs I frequently read.
-I think you will enjoy them, too!
+They broken up into their particular focus (physician wellness, physician finance, and personal finance).
+I think you will enjoy them!
 I recommend you read one or two books per year and frequent a blog/website or two a week.
 This will help you keep up with what’s going on!
 The following are the sites I recommend.

 Physician Finance Specific Sites